You can apply for a transfer if you're renting a home from the Housing Executive or a registered housing association in Northern Ireland.

 Applying for a transfer

-- you’ve been living in your current home for less than 2 years
+- you have lived in your current home for 2 years.

 - your property is in a bad condition or neglected

-- you owe your landlord money for damages
+- you owe your landlord money for damages, or

 - you have passed the 4 tests for homelessness

-- the Housing Executive thinks you need a transfer on health or social grounds
+- you need a transfer on health or social grounds

 - you are living in shared accommodation and want to move somewhere on your own